-Secretary of State: This really was a secretary under Elizabeth I; under Elizabeth II, they are cabinet ministers who head the major departments.
-There are Secretaries of State for: the Home Department; Foreign and Commonwealth Affairs; Trade and Industry; Health; Culture, Media and Sport; Constitutional Affairs; International Development; Education and Skills; Communities and Local Government; Work and Pensions; Environment, Food and Rural Affairs; Defence; Transport; Northern Ireland; and Scotland.
+Secretary of State: A secretary of state really was a secretary under Elizabeth I; today, they are cabinet ministers who head the major departments.
+There are Secretaries of State for: the Home Department; Foreign and Commonwealth Affairs; Energy and Climate Change; Health; Culture, Media and Sport; International Development; Education; Justice; Business, Innovation and Skills; Communities and Local Government; Work and Pensions; Environment, Food and Rural Affairs; Defence; Transport; Northern Ireland; and Scotland.
 The phrase 'the Secretary of State' is a common term in legislation for whatever Secretary of State heads the department in question.
-So, for example, legislation saying 'the Secretary of State may… ' gives a power to the department.
+So, for example, legislation saying 'the Secretary of State may?.?.?.?' gives a power to the department.

 Standing = locus standi: The right to bring proceedings.
 To have standing to bring a claim for judicial review, the claimant must have a 'sufficient interest' in the matter.

 Strasbourg Court: The European Court of Human Rights in Strasbourg.